 On points the Nokia Lumia 920 beats the HTC One X by a clear margin – at least for my requirements, your’s could be different.
 There are minor niggles, but software updates and new apps could quickly reduce these.
 As soon as I’ve finished writing this piece, my Sim card is going back into the Lumia.
 It’ll stay there until the next test phone arrives at Bennett Towers.

-Although Nokia and Microsoft are winning sales, the smartphone OS is very much in third place behind iOS and Android.
+Although Nokia and Microsoft are winning sales, the smartphone OS is in third place behind iOS and Android.
 That could mean developers and others will lose interest in it, maybe not immediately, but if or when the upward trajectory flattens.
 I could be stuck with an orphan and moving to Android or iOS at some future date could be traumatic.

 That doesn’t bother me too much.
 The phone will carry on doing what it does now and anyway, technology is by nature transitory.
 Nothing ventured, nothing gained.